loginid1/loginid-checkout-web-demo/docs/spec.md

 #### Overview

-FIDO2 Vault is an online data store of user credentials that can be used as an authorizing keys to their blockchain account (Algorand).
+FIDO2 Vault is an online data store of user credentials that can be used for authorizing keys to their blockchain account (Algorand).

  * Users can register and add multiple credentials from any FIDO2 supported devices
- * Users can create recovery code based of ed25519 cryptography
+ * Users can create recovery code based on ed25519 cryptography
- * Users then create Algorand account as a contract account (Logsig) based on the credentials and recovery code they had
+ * Users then create an Algorand account as a contract account (Logsig) based on the credentials and recovery code they have
- * Users can interact with dApp over WebAuthn client (standard browsers) to authorize any transactions
+ * Users can interact with a dApp through a WebAuthn client (standard browsers) to authorize any transactions

 #### Use-Cases